What “sets us apart” from the other Fabry patients?

 And that’s where we come in, D313Y and A143T are increasingly excluded from diagnosis and therapy.
 We would like to draw attention to the fact that we exist and to ensure that no one is excluded from diagnosis and therapy.

-All mutations known to us that are currently being questioned:
+All variants known to us that are currently being questioned:

-These mutations are currently under discussion and are already being ruled out in many new studies, so that no new insights can be gained.
+These variants are currently under discussion and are already being ruled out in many new studies, so that no new insights can be gained.

 |DNA||Protein (short)||Protein (long)|

-Due to the discussion about which mutations cause illness and which do not, we carried out a literature search for scientific publications and studies.
+Due to the discussion about which variants cause illness and which do not, we carried out a literature search for scientific publications and studies.
 Here are our results of the scientific discussion.